hipe/tmx/fields/doc/issues/012-normal-normalization.md

 to do so would lend credence to the design axiom that "The N-meta-property" is a bit of fabricated complexity. that at its essence we are only ever normalizing entities against models.

-## the algorithm, in brief

-1) apply defaults before other normalizations (so that default values themselves get normalized, e.g validated).

-2) apply other normaliztions other than the required-ness check.

-3) apply the required-ness check.

-## analysis of the algorithm

-this algorithm was implemented fully under the light of [#ba-027] our universal standard API for normalization (which we like because it's simple and universal); however when we hold up the above 3 steps to this rubric one might wonder why we haven't simplfied our implementation further:

-  • for (1), couldn't you implement defaulting with the same logic that you use to implement the ad-hoc normalizers of (2)? (after all, by design ad-hoc normalizers are certainly capable of doing the kind of value mutation that a default is able to do)

-  • for (3), the same idea: if you encounter a formal property that is required that has not been provided, couldn't you signal a normalization failure in the same way that ad-hocs do?

-well the answer is "yes" and "sort-of", respectively. for (1), we have kept the logic for applying defaults "hard-coded" so that (a) the explicit, special treatment that this popular meta-meta-property gets in the property-related code has a readable counerpart here and (b) sort of for the "historical" reasons we want to keep this code readable, and that processing defaults is "more important" than processing ad-hoc processors (because it's been around longer and is more widely used).

-for (3), we *could* try to implement required-ness if we had to through the API, but we like to aggregate all required-ness failures into one event when normalizing an entity. do to so is easier if we give this one its own dedicated code.